 For many businesses, the integration and communication between increasingly important eCommerce websites and legacy back-office systems is an ongoing struggle.
-Often the problems can occur daily with system sync issues, data entry and access errors undermining productivity and good customer relations.
+Often the problems can occur daily.
+Problems can be with system sync issues, data entry and access errors.
+These problems undermine productivity and good customer relations.
 This article is about why software integrations often fail.

 1. eCommerce Integrations Cause Integration Problems

-Integrations between systems become desirable because business users make investments in multiple software solutions at different times and then want the common data between them to transfer easily.
+Integrations between systems become desirable because business users make investments in multiple software solutions at different times.
+Then they want the common data between them to transfer easily.

-In an ideal world, there would be one fully integrated solution that meets all the varying needs of a business and allows data to be accessible to all parts of the business and flow freely.
+In an ideal world, there would be one fully integrated solution that meets all the varying needs of a business.
+A solution that allows data to be accessible to all parts of the business and flow freely.

-There are some big corporate software vendors who claim to offer this e.g. Oracle, Microsoft or IBM.
-But, very often these are expensive to set-up and maintain, and they don’t adequately satisfy all the needs in the business.
+Some big corporate software vendors claim to offer this.
+For example, Oracle, Microsoft or IBM.
+But, very often these are expensive to set up and maintain.
+Nor do they adequately satisfy all the needs of the business.

-Individual specialist solutions then need to be connected up through integrations.
-This can very often work well but it can also be complex and unreliable.
+Individual specialist solutions then need to be connected through integrations.
+This can very often work well.
+But it can also be complex and unreliable.
 This eCommerce managers guide is a great guide to successful system integrations.

 2. Connecting eCommerce To Other Systems Is Tricky

-Nevertheless, concerns around security, privacy and regulatory compliance means the challenge of bridging the gap between on-premise and cloud applications does not go away.
+Nevertheless, concerns around security, privacy and regulatory compliance mean the challenge of bridging the gap between on-premise and cloud applications does not go away.